 At 35L it’s a perfect weekender bag or ideal for a light packer.
 I like to keep it at this size for a trip of 7 days or less.
 For a longer backpacking trip, or digital nomading, or a long holiday, I would expand it to 45 liters.
 So long as you don’t overstuff it, you should be okay.

-I must confess that I’m normally not that into getting official accessoiries with a backpack.
-Usually these are just overpriced items designed to ‘upsell’ you after you’ve added the backpack to your shopping cart.
+I must confess that I’m normally not that into getting official accessories with a backpack.
+Usually, these are just overpriced items designed to ‘upsell’ you after you’ve added the backpack to your shopping cart.
 Why not just get some cheap packing cubes on Amazon, right?